ampproject/amphtml/extensions/amp-consent/amp-consent.md

 - `dismiss`: instruct AMP to cancel `buildCallback` of components waiting for the consent, and hides the prompt UI.

+**_Note:_** The consent state value may be confusing in opt-in vs opt-out scenarios.
+The consent state value can be thought of as a signal to tell amp runtime to unblock components.
+It is up to you to interpret the `consentStateValue` along with the `consentString`.
+For example, in an opt-out scenario, the consent value might be `unknown`, which allows personalized ads to be served.
+However, in the opt-in scenario, `unknown` would trigger non-personalized ads to be served/ads to be blocked.

 ##### Prompt Actions from External Consent UI

 When using iframes as consent prompt UI.
 Iframes can send a `consent-response` message to the parent AMP page to inform [prompt actions](#prompt-actions) on the current consent.
 Note the message must come from the `<amp-iframe>` created iframe.
 Messages from nested iframes will be ignored.